Our Team

 Heather Schneps is a sophomore at the University of Pennsylvania.
 She joined the Alhadeff Lab in July 2020 where she is researching the gut-brain control of feeding behavior.

-Heather Schneps was an Undergraduate Research Assistant in the Alhadeff Lab from 2020-2023.
-She is currently a postbac in the Khaliq lab at NINDS.
+Heather Schneps was an Undergraduate Research Assistant in the Alhadeff Lab.
+She then did a postbac in the Khaliq lab at NINDS, and is currently a medical student at NYU.

 Heather Schneps